top of page

 USAID Aquaculture & Fisheries Collaborative Research Support Program (2010-2011) https://aquafishcrsp.oregonstate.edu/

-The Journalism Project for the AquaFish program covered USAID projects in Africa, Latin America, and Southeast Asia.
-I led a team of science communications faculty on this project, overseeing stories developed on three continents.
-I worked directly with low-income fishing families and small-scale aquaculturists in Vietnam, Cambodia, and the Philippines, and with scientists from these countries.
-The work resulted in a dozen articles and videos, plus a personal journal of my experiences.
+I led a team of science communications faculty in the Journalism Project for the AquaFish program, covering USAID projects in Africa, Latin America, and Southeast Asia.
+For this project, I spent time with low-income fishing families and small-scale aquaculturists in Vietnam, Cambodia, and the Philippines, and with scientists from these countries.
+The work resulted in a dozen articles and videos, plus a personal journal I kept as a visitor to these places.

 Oregon's State of Environment Report